Re-Claiming Wellbeing: Dancing & Learning Choreography to Improve Wellbeing

 This year has been a strange one.
-Whilst I have continued to exercise through the medium of zoom, or going for a socially distanced run with a friend, I haven’t been doing my go to stress reliever which are my dance classes.
+Whilst I have continued to exercise through the medium of Zoom, or go for a socially distanced run with a friend, I haven’t been doing my go to stress relievers which are my dance classes.

 I really felt throughout the winter lockdown my motivation wane.
 It is easy to ‘fake’ your exercise movements in front of a screen knowing the instructor can barely see you.
 I soon realised what I was missing was not just the social side to my exercise classes, but also the challenges learning a new dance routine brings.
 It allows me to switch off and I feel refreshed after a dance class.
 I feel like my brain and body have been cleansed of all the daily routines.
 Just doing aerobics, dance fit, calorie crunch, HIIT and cardiokick weren’t hitting that spot.
 They were keeping me ticking over physically, but not mentally.
 I needed to dance.

 The last few weeks have been a little different.
 The dance studio I attend reopened its doors.
-I have been back doing classes with people, real people and not a screen of people.
+I have been back doing classes with people, real people and not with a screen full of people.
 It felt strange as we have our own marked out box to dance in.
-Never had so much room before!
-We are normally packed in to the studio, but at the moment, numbers are limited due to covid regulations so giving us more space to exercise in.
+I've never had so much room before!
+We are normally packed in to the studio, but at the moment numbers are limited due to covid regulations, which gives us more space to exercise in.
 So nearly normal I guess.
-Many still choose to take classes online.
-I get that.
-Being in the studio is a big step.
-But it suits me.
+Many still choose to take classes online- I get that.
+Being in the studio is a big step, but it suits me.
 I work harder.
-You feel more in the zone and I have noticed that not only do I work harder I feel so much better after a class.
+You feel more in the zone and I have noticed that not only do I work harder, I feel so much better after a class.
 I feel happier.
 I feel more like me, pre-pandemic.

 Onto learning choreography.
 That starts from now.
 Urban Funk dance class is back.
 To say I’m excited is an understatement.
 I’m also slightly anxious.
 I haven’t had to put my mind to learning a new dance since last September when Urban Funk made a brief return to the studio for a couple of months.
 Urban is so different to ballet.
-It is freer.
+It's freer.
 We all pretend to be in Diversity when we are dancing in our Urban class.
 Are we any good?
-Who knows, but back before the pandemic took hold, we came 1st in the freestyle adult dance section of a national dance competition with our Urban routine and 4th overall in the competition (we came second with our show dance to One Night Only) so you can see getting back dancing with the dance team is important as clearly we were doing something right.
+Who knows, but back before the pandemic took hold, we came 1st in the freestyle adult dance section of a national dance competition with our Urban routine, and 4th overall in the competition (we came second with our show dance to One Night Only), so you can see why getting back to dancing with the dance team is important, as clearly we were doing something right.
 We have to try and come first again when we are allowed to compete.